jvasile/Planeteria/README.md

 testing.
 Please don't use the tests on a live, deployed install.
 They create and destroy test planets.

-The tests include tests of the web functionality and expect the site to live on planeteria.localhost.
+The tests include tests of the web functionality.
 To run those tests, you'll want to do be logged in as the same user that your apache instance runs under (try `sudo su www-data; bash`).
 Otherwise, there is a permissions mismatch when the user running the tests tries to delete a file created by the web server and the 644 permissions prevent it.
 If you get permission denied errors when running nosetests, this might be the problem.

 If you want to see the debug output while running nosetest, do `tail -f log/planeteria.log` in another screen or console.